Noncollinear antiferromagnetic textures driven high harmonic generation from magnetic dynamics in the absence of

 In general, replacing $z$ by $x$ or $y$ directions would transform the Hamiltonian into a form similar to Eq. \eqref{eq:htilde} with modifying $\sigma_z$ by $\sigma_x$ or $\sigma_y$ respectively.
 Therefore, the system can be seen as an effective ferromagnet with a spin orbit like coupling expressing the interaction of spin with the lattice sites (second term of Eq. \eqref{eq:htilde}).
 A similar transformation has been introduced to provide an explanation of the anomalous Hall effect in the coplanar kagome antiferromagnetic system \cite{Busch2020}.

 Depending on the type of the considered noncollinear texture, the magnetic moments in Eq \eqref{eq:ham0} are implemented accordingly.
-To account for the time dependent magnetic precession, we consider a magnetization vector in the form $\mathbf{m}(t)=(\sin(\theta)\cos(\omega t), \sin(\theta)\sin(\omega t), \cos(\theta))$, where $\omega$ and $\theta$ stand respectively for the precession frequency and the cone opening of the driving dynamics.
-The corresponding Zeemann like energy term reads
+To account for the time dependent magnetic precession, we consider a magnetization vector in the form

+where $\omega$ and $\theta$ stand respectively for the precession frequency and the cone opening of the driving dynamics.
+The corresponding dynamical s-d exchange term reads

 with $J$ being the s-d exchange energy of the dynamical ferromagnetic order.
 Therefore, the total time dependent Hamiltonian is given as